How to Meet Asynchronously at Polynomial Cost: The rendezvous algorithm

 \subsection{Formulation of the algorithm}

 We first define several trajectories based on trajectories $R(k,v)$.
 Each trajectory is defined using a starting node $v$ and a parameter $k$.
-Notice that, similarly as the basic trajectory $R(k,v)$, each of these trajectories (of increasing complexity) can be defined in any graph, starting from any node~$v$.
+Notice that, similarly as the basic trajectory $R(k,v)$, each of these trajectories (of increasing complexity) can be defined in any graph, starting from any node~$v$: {in particular, for a fixed parameter $k$, a given trajectory always traverses the same number of edges, regardless of the graph and of the starting node}.

 \begin{definition} The trajectory $X(k,v)$ is the sequence of nodes $R(k,v)\overline{R(k,v)}$. \end{definition}